 Making the Most of the Bodleian Library

-All sessions are general ones, providing a practical introduction to the Bodleian within the context of the Bodleian Libraries, with hands-on guidance in the use of the search and discovery tool Search Oxford Libraries Online (SOLO), the automated stack request system, and the electronic resources accessed through OxLIP+.
-The sessions are run in the Old Bodleian, in the Lower Reading Room Training Room.
+All sessions are general ones, providing a practical introduction to the Bodleian within the context of the Bodleian Libraries, with hands-on guidance in the use of the search and discovery tool Search Oxford Libraries Online (SOLO), the automated stack request system.
+The sessions are run in the Training Room located in the Old Bodleian Library Lower Reading Room.
 Unfortunately, due to the nature of the library environment, these sessions do not include a tour of the library.

 To book a place or find out more